If you’ve spent any time around jazz, you’ve probably seen the lists:

 - New chord substitutions.

-Those things can be great, but in that quest, it can be easy to overlook one of the most powerful tools we have as improvisers:Ā The melody.Ā
+Those things can be great, but in that quest, it can be easy to overlook one of the most powerful tools we have as improvisers: The melody.

 The melody is t...